futuramafamilyguy/auckland-mall-guide/README.md

 this repo covers a few different options for container setup to show what's possible and to understand docker's networking mechanisms a little deeper. these options will have their own dedicated branch with the `main` branch being the recommended setup

+you can run all the setups by setting some env vars (each setup section will point out which steps you need to do) and then running `docker compose up -d`

 <hr>

 ### [host network access](https://github.com/futuramafamilyguy/auckland-mall-guide/tree/host-network)